Foggalong/.files/conky/README.md

 Conky
 =====

 An original conky configuration file.
 It originally started as the one that comes default with #!10 but I'm not sure there's a single line that's the same anymore.
 The idea is that it starts in a bar at the top of the screen where the title bar of the windows normally go.
 It's programmed to be ran from the ~/.config/conky/ directory and will not work unless that's where all these files are located.
+The start up command is then 'conky --config="$HOME/.config/conky/.bar_conkyrc"'.

 It's specifically configured for my 1280x1024 monitor and so to get it working at other resolutions will require changing all the ${goto 170} numbers accordingly.
 It's also configured to say that any wired network it connects to is called HORNET, so just change that to a name of your liking.